Stop Waiting for the Other Shoe To Drop

 You want to feel calm, confident, and close to others.
 But you don’t feel safe in your own skin, and you definitely don’t feel safe letting someone else get close.
 It’s hard not to blame yourself for it.
 For not being more “together,” more “normal,” more…lovable.

-If this feels true for you, you’re not broken.
-Your body and brain learned to protect you.
-But now those patterns are holding you back.
 Somatic Therapy helps you gently unwind them by listening to what your body has been trying to tell you all along.

-Your emotions move through you instead of knocking you over.
-You notice what they are telling you and respond with clarity.
+Imagine a steady knowing in your body: I am safe.
+I am worthy.
+I belong.
+You notice what your emotions are telling you and respond with clarity.
 You set boundaries with ease, speak up without shame, and let love in without fear.

 This is what healing can feel like.
 And with Somatic Therapy, it’s possible.